 Witschi is convinced that there are further benefits to carbon accounting in addition to compliance with the new legislation: ‘Young people in particular care about who they work for.
 Companies gain an advantage when they can demonstrate environmental commitment.’
 If you have not yet implemented CO2 management in your company or wish to professionalise it, you still have enough time in the new year.
 According to Hug, it takes around three to four months to produce a carbon footprint report.

-Swisscom has already been able to reduce its Scope 1 and 2 emissions by more than 80% since the 1990s and will work in the new year towards its goal of climate neutrality by 2025 and then net zero.
+Swisscom has already been able to reduce its Scope 1 and 2 emissions by more than 80% since the 1990s, will also reduce 90 per cent of its direct CO2 emissions and 50 per cent of its indirect emissions by 2025 and then work towards net zero.
 ‘We still have homework to do,’ says Witschi.
 ‘Automated measurement of our carbon footprint and tracking of the corresponding measures and targets allow us to tackle this major challenge transparently and in collaboration with internal employees and suppliers.’

 Your journey from emissions reduction to net zero